ralphwetzel/theonionbox/README.md

 ~/theonionbox $ source bin/activate
 (theonionbox) ~/theonionbox $
 ```
+> On a Windows system, use `Scripts\activate` to activate the virtual environment.
+You may as well refer to the [documentation of _virtualenv_](https://virtualenv.pypa.io/en/stable/userguide/) if you encounter any issues, e.g. if using _Powershell_.

 > The fact that the virtual environment is activated is indicated by the name of the virtualenv in parentheses preceding the path info, e.g. here via `(theonionbox)`.

 > If you're working with the `csh` or `fish` shell, you have to use a dedicated file / command to activate the virtual environment: